 For , their derived coproduct in coincides in the homotopy category with the derived tensor product in : the morphism

 is an isomorphism in .

-The model structure on unbounded dg-algebras is almost -enriched.
+The model structure on unbounded dg-algebras is almost a simplicial model category.
 See the section simplicial enrichment at model structure on dg-algebras over an operad for details.

 Let be a field of characteristic 0.
 Let be the functor that assigns polynomial differential forms on simplices.

 The functor satisfies the dual of the pushout-product axiom: for any cofibration in and any fibration, the canonical morphism